johntribbia/bouldergearlab/content/reviews/priority-current-ebike-review/index.md

 commutes, quick trips to the store, and the like, are the norm.
 In large part thanks to our flexible schedules, I can only count a few times where a second car would have been useful those past two years.

-Thanks for reading Boulder Gear Lab Substack!
-Subscribe for free to receive new posts and support my work.

 With a non-Cargo eBike, like the [Priority Current eBike](https://www.prioritybicycles.com/products/current?gclid=CjwKCAjw-L-ZBhB4EiwA76YzOUGC8ia6BrUGg0a97sjEVmhEJyx9rDxddtfpKIrKmCmDljWjwwqNPBoCJJYQAvD_BwE),